afewell-hh/docs/docs/tutorial/running-vlab.md

 - [ ] You have built all required artifacts
 - [ ] You have launched and validated your VLAB environment
 - [ ] You have reviewed the security warning
-- [ ] You have referenced troubleshooting guides if you encountered issues
+- [ ] You have cleaned up your VLAB environment using `hhfab vlab down`

 ---

 <!--
 Diátaxis: Tutorial
 Version: Hedgehog v1.0.0
-Last updated: 2025-04-22
+Last updated: 2025-04-30
 -->